JunaidGool/shoes_api/README.md

    https://docs.mongodb.com/v3.0/tutorial/install-mongodb-on-ubuntu/ <br/>
    https://treehouse.github.io/installation-guides/mac/mongo-mac.html <br/>

-2. On a seperate screen in your CLI, navigate to your working folder.Once you are in the appropriate folder input this command <br/>
+2. On a seperate screen in your CLI, navigate to your working folder.
+Once you are in the appropriate folder input this command <br/>
    * nodemon <br/>
    You should now see the following message displayed on your CLI.<br/>
-   " Now listening to Port Number: 9001 "
+   "Now listening to Port Number: 9001 "

+3. Well Done !!
+The Api is now succesfully running !!